lines64/Manifold-Markets-Converter/README.md

  2. Go to `about:extensions`, `Developer Mode`, `Load Unpacked`, and navigate into the directory with `manifest.json`.

 Once installed, click on the extension icon in your browser to see settings.

+### TODO
+    - Make it work on other types of markets (YES/NO, Multiple Choice - Independent, markets with two answers)
+    - Speed up the odds calculation
+    - Add odds calculation for betting against the selection (NO option, currently only calculates for YES option)